 My name is Daniella Van Zyl.
 I am 27 years old and on the 3rd of March 2020 I was diagnosed with Philadelphia Chromosome positive acute Lymphoblastic Leukaemia (Ph+ALL), a rare type of blood cancer which required me to have a lifesaving Bone Marrow Transplant.
 Given the severity of my condition, I was given 8 months to live.
 But my conviction remained; "I am not ready to die!"

 It has been a year and a half since my diagnosis and after 7 high doses of chemotherapy, Full Body and Brain Radiation, 8 Bone Marrow Biopsies, 8 Spinal Taps, 32 Blood Transfusions and a Bone Marrow Transplant that gave me a second chance at life, I am in full remission, despite what the doctors said and the little chance I had to survive, by Gods Grace ant Glory I am still here.

 Leukaemia crept up on me and truly knocked me off my feet!

 Before my diagnosis, I had no idea about the symptoms or what the disease entails.
 It is for this exact reason that I find it extremely important to raise awareness and to offer any type of support to others fighting this dreaded illness.

-At the time of my diagnosis I was so unsure and terrified, if I had a “me” offering support and guidance 7 months ago it would have made my journey a lot less scary.
+At the time of my diagnosis I was so unsure and terrified, if I had a “me” offering support and guidance during that time it would have made my journey a lot less scary.

-So as I raise the funds to pay for my Bone Marrow Transplant, I am also planning on being a “me” to as many fellow fighters, as I possibly can.
+So as I share my story and create awareness around leukemia and Bone Marrow Transplants, I will continue to be a “me” to as many fellow fighters, as I possibly can.

 “I am still here” – Daniella Van Zyl.